 The Lynguistic Civilians have claimed the crown once again.
 Brands that big, that well known, don't just go away.
 Still, their victory triggered a lot of conversations, most of them about whether a group that's broken up indefinitely should have been eligible.
 Barring any comebacks, perhaps Seven Days should retire the LC jersey to the stadium rafters in 2018.
 This time, however, the crown fits -- they were still doing shows to promote a new album in the past year.

 The question of who could unseat the Civilians is interesting, though.
 This is not a talent show, first and foremost.
 Nor is it some kind of jury-reviewed reality TV show.
-The Daysies are a democracy that saw 572,306 votes in 2017 -- that's almost the entire population of the State of Vermont.
-(It's 91.6%, let me cook.)
+The Daysies are a democracy, but a small one - there were 9,385 voters in 2017, a little under 2% of Vermont's population.
+(It is reasonable to assume those voters are primarily from Chittenden County, but that may not be the case.)

 Lynguistic Civilians won that vote because they promoted & played constantly, all over New England.
 Every artist in every genre in Vermont has "all over New England" in their bio, but it usually just means they played in Boston a few times.